Alro10/clustering-course/README.md

 ## Coding/Projects

-Scikit learn package has many clustering algorithms implementation, you can see [here](http://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering).
+**scikit learn** package has many clustering algorithms implementation, you can see [here](http://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering).
 How to install on Ubuntu 16.04 (needs numpy and scipy):

 * Python 2.7